awi-response/garmin_fpl/README.md

 - geojson (if desired): 004_sitename.geojson (export via MACS-MissionPlanner)

 The WPNameChanger also detects transect or grid as route Types depending in the waypoint name.
-Please stick to the following waypoint naming conventions when not working with the MACS Mission planner
+Please stick to the following waypoint naming conventions when not working with the MACS Mission planner:
-            'grid' for gridded flightmission, waypoint name requirement: FLll_A or FLll_B (ll stands for line number 01,02 etc, eg. FL01_A)
+            - 'grid' for gridded flightmission, waypoint name requirement: FLll_A or FLll_B (ll stands for line number 01,02 etc, eg. FL01_A)
-            'transect' for a routing flightmission, waypoint name requirement: iii## (iii for ID code, ## for wapoint number, e.g 00101,00102,00103)
+            - 'transect' for a routing flightmission, waypoint name requirement: iii## (iii for ID code, ## for wapoint number, e.g 00101,00102,00103)

 The waypoint comments will changed to:
 ***iiSITENAMEO** iii being the 3 digit ID, SITENAME an uppercase letter of the targetname, O the order (A/B) in case of a grid type.
 The script makes sure that the comment is not longer that 25 digits.
 In case the combination results in more than 25 digits, only the fist 8 and last 7 letters of the sitename will be used.